FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

 ##Ideas for extended version
 - offers me to change existing entry if I try to add new entry with same description
 - scrape websites for example sentences
+- keep track of success rate for individual entries (through making an new field)
 - call dictionaries to offer common synonyms
 - test yourself under timed conditions
 - keep track of how fast words are entered and track progress on that